A Raleigh Eminent Domain Attorney for the I-95 Widening Project

 Assistance can take a variety of forms, including paying rent, moving costs, and storage fees.
 When you work with an attorney experienced in eminent domain cases, they will help you determine what types of assistance you can receive.

 If your property lies on or near the land needed to expand I-95 between mile marker 56 and mile marker 81 or around any infrastructure that needs to be built, NCDOT may acquire it using eminent domain.
-If you are contacted by a Right of Way agent regarding this project in Harnett and Johnston Counties, call our Raleigh law firm immediately at (919) 615-2473 or complete the form below.
+If you are contacted by a Right of Way agent regarding this project in Harnett and Johnston Counties, call our Raleigh eminent domain attorneys immediately at (919) 615-2473 or complete the form below.
 We will guide you through the process and ensure that you are fairly compensated for your time, property, and any other associated costs.